 Americans owe more in student loans than they do on credit cards, but how does that debt impact the rest of their financial lives?
-If the day comes when you want to buy a new car or a house, will your old college debt make it harder?
-And how do student loans affect credit scores?
+Can your college debt make it harder to buy a new car or home?
+How do student loans affect credit scores?

 How do student loans affect a credit score?

 It’s all about your monthly student loan payments

 2 ways student loans could help your credit

 3 key takeaways

 Student loans are considered “installment loans,” meaning they generally carry a starting balance that’s repaid over time with a fixed number of payments.
 Home mortgages and auto loans also typically fall in this category.

 All installment loans are treated the same way when calculating your FICO® credit score — student loans don’t have their own category or receive any special consideration.
 It also doesn’t matter if your student loans are federal or private.
 Both are treated the same.

 But having a lot of these installment loans won’t necessarily hurt your credit score by itself.
 Debt usage — also known as your “credit utilization ratio” — makes up 30% of your score, according to Experian, but this is based only on revolving credit (e.g., credit card debt), not installment loans.
 So having $50,000 in credit card debt is likely worse for your credit score than $50,000 in student loan debt.